Zlinus-THEONE/HTML_CSS_JS-Projects/README.md

 📄 Things to know

 1. To check a project, get on a certain folder then click the corresponding files to open the code: index.html, style.css, script.js.
-2. Every project in this repository can be updated if need improving.
+3. Every project in this repository can be updated if need improving.
-3. Use the code responsibly.
+4. Use the code responsibly.

-🎯 Purpose

-  This project is part of my journey in learning web development.
-  It focuses on applying core concepts of HTML, CSS, and JavaScript through hands-on practice.

 📌 Future Improvements